RaulSebastian/url-redirect/README.md

 1. A custom alias
 2. A target URL

-Both fields are validated with basic rules before the redirect is created.

 After a successful submission, the user receives a redirect URL such as `https://go.example.com/my-alias`.

 Anyone who opens that redirect URL is sent to the configured target URL through a fast and cost conscious redirect path.